jcaffet/hitman/README.md

    - add the resources you to not want to delete.
 Keep the role by Hitman to delete resources
 5. upload awsnuke-config-template.yaml files in the create S3 bucket
 6. deploy the cf-hitman-batch.yml Cloudformation stack in the central account
-7. in each spoke account (or once we a Stackset), deploy cf-hitman-spoke-account.yml to deploy the need role to assume.
-Do not forget a strong ExternalId like UUID
+7. in each spoke account (or once with a Stackset), deploy cf-hitman-spoke-account.yml to deploy the need role to assume.

+Do not forget a strong ExternalId like UUID.

 ## Warning

-Please pay an extrem attention to the account list to nuke ... and do not forget to blacklist usefull account.
+Please pay an extreme attention to the account list to nuke ... and do not forget to blacklist useful account.